SarthakBhatia04/Go-Kart/README.md

 Component Research
 =============
+All of this went into a spreadsheet I made asi tracked the parts cost per item, amount needed, vendor, and schedule for when it would come.

 ## Wheels
 - Spindle kit for the front two wheels
 - 5/8th inch bolts for the back two wheels